egarner99/GA5/README.md

 ./bulk-chmod.sh --path ./scripts --match "*.sh" --files +x
 ```

-I created a new files to test this as well, testfile.sh and testfile2.sh and put them in a scripts dir.
+I created new files to test this as well, testfile.sh and testfile2.sh and put them in a scripts dir.

 I then ran the code as follows:
 ```bash